fggo/html/README.md

 </html>
 ```

-Setting the height of the paragraphs (as the height of the highest) is rarely suited to <br>
-real world designs: use 'clear' property!
+Setting the height of the paragraphs (as the height of the highest) is rarely suited to real world designs: use 'clear' property!

 ### Clearing Floats
 ```css